Thunderbolt Fantasy: Television series

-Thunderbolt Fantasy was first announced on February 5, 2016.
-The series was created and written by Nitroplus' Gen Urobuchi, who used a full year to develop the script closely with Pili.
+Thunderbolt Fantasy is a television series created and written by Nitroplus' Gen Urobuchi, who developed the script closely with Pili.
 The voices were originally performed in Min-Nan Chinese based on the translated Japanese script for the puppetry performance and broadcast in Taiwan.
 The episodes were then dubbed into Mandarin Chinese and Japanese for their respective regions' broadcast, with the Japanese version licensed to simulcast outside of Asia by Crunchyroll starting July 8, 2016.
 The opening theme is "Raimei" performed by Takanori Nishikawa (T.M.Revolution).
-A sequel was announced at the end of the first season's final episode.
 The second season premiered in October 2018.
 For the second season, the opening theme and the ending theme are "His/Story" and "Roll The Dice", respectively, both performed by Takanori Nishikawa.
 The third season premiered on April 3, 2021.
 It was set to premiere in 2020 but was delayed due to the COVID-19 pandemic.
 Takanori Nishikawa performed the opening theme song "Judgement" for the third season, and the ending theme is "thunderBOLTfantasy" by mpi.